HillBeater/Remindora/README.md

 • Reminders are saved locally using **Room Database**

 ✅ **Filtering**
-• Filter reminders to quickly find what you need
+• Filter reminders to quickly find what you need based on By Add Date Time, By Upcoming Latest, or By Expired

+✅ **Search Reminder**
+• Search reminders by title for fast access

 ✅ **App Settings**
 • Toggle Dark Mode (On/Off)